Kaila Story: Early life and education

-Story was born in Ann Arbor, Michigan.
+Story was born in Ann Arbor, Michigan on January 9, 1980.
 She came out as a lesbian at the age of 16.

 Story completed a bachelor's degree in Women and Gender Studies at DePaul University.
 At DePaul Story declared herself a feminist, though she felt she was "much more hard core" than her white feminist peers.
 She also noted that she was the only black female student majoring in women's studies during her first three years in college.
 Story graduated from Temple University in 2007 with a masters and doctorate in African American Studies, and a certificate in Women and Gender Studies.

 Career

 Story is an associate professor of Women's and Gender Studies at the University of Louisville, with a joint appointment in the Pan-African Studies department.
 She holds the Audre Lord Chair in Race, Gender, and Sexuality.
 She has created courses on intersectional topics, including "Black Lesbian Lives" and "Queer Perspectives in Literature and Film".
 Story has been voted "faculty favorite" at Louisville every year since 2007.

 Story co-hosts the Strange Fruit podcast on public radio station WFPL with Jaison Gardner.
 The podcast, which covers topics including race, the LGBTQ community, and social justice, celebrated its 200th episode in June 2017.
 Guests interviewed on the podcast have included Janelle Monáe, Janet Mock, and Wanda Sykes.

+In 2025, Story published the book The Rainbow Ain't Never Been Enuf: On the Myth of LGBTQ+ Solidarity.
+The book was named a finalist for the 2026 Amber Hollibaugh Award.